 Bullet points are a great way to break up text.
 Headings are another way to make your descriptions easier to read.
 Here’s how we use headings to break up our content on our product descriptions:

 Struggle with writing great product descriptions?
-Check out this post for tips + free printable PDF!Click To Tweet
+Check out this post from @bluchic for tips!Click To Tweet

 4 | Be specific